RichyWalker000001/Kevin-s-Cookie-Company-Yearly-Sales-Analysis/README.md

 Tip:
 😉 **To tell if data in a worksheet is shaped by Power Query, select a cell of data, and if the Query context ribbon tab appears, then the data was loaded from Power Query.**

+## SQL DATA CLEANING

+ - Extract the dataset from the excel files.
+ - Creation of tables to fit the dataset into.
+ - Removal of data outliers by dropping/deleting unwanted values/columns and columns, thereafter format and updating tables.
+ - Prepared the data for EDA processea and visualization in Tableau.